fncbook/fnc/chapter10/tpbvp.md

 (section-bvp-tpbvp)=
 # Two-point BVP

-The initial-value problems of {doc}`Chapter 6<../ivp/overview>` are characterized by an ordinary differential equation plus a value of the solution's state at one value of the independent variable.
+The initial-value problems of @chapter-ivp are characterized by an ordinary differential equation plus a value of the solution's state at one value of the independent variable.

 In a **boundary-value problem**, the state is not entirely given at any point.
 Instead, partial information is given at multiple values of the independent variable.
 We will focus on the most common type.